 Going along with low lodging costs, transportation around Las Vegas is also affordable.
 There is a 24/7 bus that services most hotels and attractions along the Strip, as well as throughout the city.
 You can get a 3-day unlimited pass for $20 USD.
 It comes in handy when you’re getting home after a night out at a club or a bar, which you can also get in for free with free drinks!
 If you get in contact with a club promoter (you can easily find them on social media under #vegasclubpromoter) and they can set you up with pool parties, night clubs, and limo services FOR FREE – the more women in your party, the more free goodies they can throw in!

 As for attractions, you can buy last-minute tickets to comedy shows, buffets, and food tours, circus acts, escape rooms and multiple museums that are up to 70% off at booths along the Strip!
+If you like to plan ahead you can find some great deals here.

 If you ever need a break from the neon lights, you can head out of the city to numerous outdoor spaces like Red Rock Canyon and Valley of Fire, or even check out the now world-famous Seven Magic Mountains.